 Watchmakers appreciate acrylic because it is affordable.
 It can be mass-produced relatively cheaply, thereby not adding significant costs to the watchmaking process.
 You will find acrylic glass on many low-end and entry-level watches.
 Acrylic is used less often in manufacturing luxury brands.

 In terms of being workable, acrylic can be formed into a variety of shapes.
 For example, you might have a watch with a domed glass.
 It is probably acrylic.
 Creating a dome shape with mineral or sapphire is nearly impossible without spending a fortune.
 On the other hand, acrylic can be easily formed into a domed crystal without increasing cost.
-Plastic is a popular choice for watch material and more accurately referred to as Silicon.
+Plastic is a popular choice for watch and watch strap material and more accurately referred to as Silicon.

 Mineral glass is the mid-range product for watch crystals.
 It costs more than acrylic but not as much as sapphire.
 For comparative purposes, mineral glass is the same kind of class you probably have in the windows in your home.
 It is a silica product that offers decent scratch resistance and moderate durability.